 Fort Abercrombie State Historical ParkKodiak

-Few other units of the Alaska State Park System,which are comparable in size, possess the cultural and natural resources that are found in Fort Abercrombie.
-The historic ruinsof a World War II coastal defense installation coupled with the steep surf-pounded cliffs, deep spruce forests, wildflower ladened meadows, and a lake containing trout offer the public a unique opportunity to learn of the events of World War II while enjoying the natural beauty of the park.
+Few other units of the Alaska State Park System that are comparable in size possess the cultural and natural resources that are found in Fort Abercrombie.
+The historic ruins of a World War II coastal defense installation, coupled with the steep surf-pounded cliffs, deep spruce forests, wildflower-laden meadows, and a lake containing trout, offer the public a unique opportunity to learn of the events of World War II while enjoying the natural beauty of the park.

 Ninilchik State Recreation AreaNinilchik

 Ninilchik, whose name means "peaceful settlement by a river", is located on the west side of the Kenai Peninsula, about 40 miles south of Soldotna.
-It was settled in the early 1800's by Russian colonists.
+It was settled in the early 1800s by Russian colonists.
 They subsided on fishing, hunting, trapping and gardening.
 When Alaska was sold to the United States, many of these settlers decided to stay on.
 Some of the old buildings still exist in the Ninilchik village and many descendants of the old families still live here.
-Today, Ninilchik has become a popular staging area for world class salmon and halibut fishing.
+Today, Ninilchik has become a popular staging area for world-class salmon and halibut fishing.
 Mt.
 Iliamna and Mt.
 Redoubt, both active volcanoes, greet visitors to the area.
-While your are in Ninilchik, be sure to see the experience the historical Ninilchik Village and the Russian Orthodox Church.
+While you are in Ninilchik, be sure to experience the historical Ninilchik Village and the Russian Orthodox Church.
+Make sure you visit the Kenai Peninsula State Fair, which is held in Ninilchik every August.

 Independence Mine State Historical ParkPalmer